robstave/ArduinoComponentSketches/ACS-85 ATTiny85 sketches/ACS-85-0011/README.md

 ![Pinout](https://github.com/robstave/ArduinoComponentSketches/blob/master/ACS-85%20ATTiny85%20sketches/ACS-85-0011/images/ACS-85-circuit-0011-0002-1.png)

 Here is another example of the VCO being driven by the LFO (ACS-85-0011).
-In this case we are also inverting the the PWM to give an alternate.
+In this case we are also inverting the the PWM to give an alternate voltage to the other pin.

+The complementary PWM will be 100%-x.
+So if the main pin is pwm at 70%, the not of that is 30%

 ![Pinout](https://github.com/robstave/ArduinoComponentSketches/blob/master/ACS-85%20ATTiny85%20sketches/ACS-85-0011/images/ACS-85-circuit-0011-0002-2.png)